Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade

 First, we need to distinguish the difference between “book formatting” and “book layout and design.”

-Book formatting simply refers to formatting the text of your book manuscript document (such as in Microsoft Word) to prepare it for uploading to a self publishing platform such as KDP.
-It is usually limited to formatting of the interior pages of the book.
+Book formatting simply refers to formatting the text of your book manuscript document (such as in Microsoft Word) to prepare it for uploading to a self-publishing platform such as KDP.
+It is usually limited to the formatting of the interior pages of the book.

 Usually, there is minimal styling of text or images.
 For example, the entire document may use one type font throughout, with text styling limited to bold, italics, underline, and size.
 If using MS Word, Styles may be employed to give the book’s text a uniform look throughout and help to create a Table of Contents.